 - RT-N15: This model is totally different from RT-N15U.
 It does not use Broadcom chipset and therefore cannot run Tomato firmware.
 You’re screwed.

-- RT-N14U: This model does not use Broadcom chipset and therefore cannot run Tomato firmware
+- RT-N14U: This model does not use Broadcom chipset and therefore cannot run Tomato firmware.
+Can use Padavan firmware.

 - RT-N13: This model does not use Broadcom chipset and therefore cannot run Tomato firmware